 Event Specific Conversation Starters:

 Is there an upcoming holiday or special event?
-Use these as a base for fun and light-hearted conversations, like “What’s the best fireworks display you’ve seen on the 4th of July?” or “I went to the coolest Irish bar last St. Patrick’s Day.
+Use these as a base for fun and light-hearted conversations, such as “What’s the best fireworks display you’ve seen on the 4th of July?” or “I went to the coolest Irish bar last St. Patrick’s Day.
 Doing anything fun this year for it?”
 This is one of the easiest ways to start a fun conversation!

 - Best Halloween costume you ever had?